 If you've got a tax bill due on or after February 14 2020 but can't spare the cash to pay it off in full, you can apply to IRD about getting an interest write-off on any late payments.
 You can then get a payment instalment agreement set-up.
 You'll need to talk to your bank about getting lending for this first though.
 Talk to your accountant or business advisor about this, or see IRD.

-If you've got employers (or are a sole trader or self-employed), and will struggle to pay wages, you can get a wage subsidy from Ministry of Social Development.
-You will need to prove a 30% decline in revenue compared to last year for any month between January 2020 and June 2020.
+If you've got employees (or are a sole trader or self-employed), there's support for your business if you're impacted by COVID-19, and face laying off staff or reducing their wage below 80%.
 The full-time subsidy (20 hours or more) is $585 per week, and the part-time subsidy (less than 20 hours) is $350 per week per employee.
-These payments will cover a 12 week period.

 What you can be doing